Category: San Miguel de Allende (5)

 • Proof that the foreigner is legally in Mexico: Tourist Visa/FMM or Temporary or Permanent Resident card

-• Proof of residence address: valid driver’s license, utility bill or bank statement less than 90 days old
+• Proof of residence address: valid driver’s license, or utility bill or bank statement less than 90 days old

 • Copy of the title deed (escritura) of the property to be acquired